In This Article

 Severe Sudden Pain When You Bite Down on Food

 Once you begin to experience severe sudden pain in your filled tooth whenever you bite down on foods, chances are that your BPA free fillings Houston are failing.
 The severe sharp pain may be an indication that your BPA free dental fillings are either compromised or affected by dental decay.
-When you begin to experience a severe sharp pain like this, consult your BPA free dentist immediately.
+When you begin to experience severe sharp pain like this, consult your BPA free dentist immediately.
 However, you should avoid using the affected tooth to chew until you visit your BPA free dentist.

 Hard Little Materials Breaking Off Into Your Mouth

 If you notice little pieces of white or silver-colored materials in your mouth after eating, flossing, or brushing, this could be parts of the dental fillings that break off into your mouth.
 Since it may be very difficult for you to ascertain exactly where the filling broke off, it is advisable that you visit your BPA free dentist once you notice such little materials breaking off into your mouth so that the dental filling can be fixed quickly.

 There are many reasons for tooth sensitivity, such as periodontal disease, dental abscess, and failing dental fillings.
-So, if you begin to experience excessive tooth sensitivity to heat or cold after undergoing BPA free fillings Houston, visit your BPA free dentist for proper diagnosis and to ascertain the main cause of your tooth sensitivity.
+So, if you begin to experience excessive tooth sensitivity to heat or cold after undergoing BPA free fillings in Houston, visit your BPA free dentist for proper diagnosis and to ascertain the main cause of your tooth sensitivity.